ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 </bean>
 ```
 * **property**
   * **executors** property configures the available executors.
-This is where you configure the executors that are available for a particular DataWolf Server instance.
+This is where you configure the executors that are available for a particular Data Wolf Server instance.
 For example, if you don't have an HPC resource available, you can remove the HPCExecutor bean by deleting it from the file or commenting it out so it is unavailable.
 This will prevent HPC tools from attempting to execute.
 Leaving this in there will not cause any issues if you don't have an HPC resource available to the server, but workflows with HPC tools will fail if you try to execute them.
   * **extraLocalExecutor** - number of jobs that can be in local executor queue
   * **localExecutorThreads** - sets the number of worker threads for the local executor
   * **storeLogs** - store logs execution logs in the database